-- 8.1.1.1 The FEI has established the FEI Tribunal which will act as the Hearing Panel and which has jurisdiction to hear and determine whether an Athlete or other Person, subject to these Anti-Doping Rules, has committed an anti-doping rule violation and, if applicable, to impose relevant Consequences. - 8.1.1.2 The FEI shall ensure that the FEI Tribunal is free of conflict of interest and that its composition, term of office, professional experience, Operational Independence and adequate financing comply with the requirements of the International Standard for Results Management. - 8.1.1.3 Board members, staff members, commission members, consultants and officials of the FEI or its affiliates (e.g. National Federations or confederation), as well as any Person involved in the investigation and pre-adjudication of the matter, cannot be appointed as members and/or clerks (to the extent that such clerk is involved in the deliberation process and/or drafting of any decision) of the FEI Tribunal.
+- 8.1.1.1 The FIVB has established the FIVB Disciplinary Panel to hear and determine whether an Athlete or other Person, subject to these Anti-Doping Rules, has committed an anti-doping rule violation and, if applicable, to impose relevant Consequences.
+It shall act in a fair and impartial manner towards all parties at all times. - 8.1.1.2 The FIVB shall ensure that the FIVB Disciplinary Panel is free of conflict of interest and that its composition, term of office, professional experience, Operational Independence and adequate financing comply with the requirements of the International Standard for Results Management.
+In particular, the appointed members of the FIVB Disciplinary Panel shall have had no prior involvement with the case and shall not have the same nationality as the Athlete or other Person alleged to have violated these Anti-Doping Rules. - 8.1.1.3 Board members, staff members, commission members, consultants and officials of the FIVB or its affiliates (e.g. National Federations or confederation), as well as any Person involved in the investigation and pre-adjudication of the matter, cannot be appointed as members and/or clerks (to the extent that such clerk is involved in the deliberation process and/or drafting of any decision) of the FIVB Disciplinary Panel.
 In particular, no member shall have previously considered any TUE application, Results Management decision, or appeals in the same given case.